Moving to Koh Rong, Cambodia

 If you have not spent a lot of time in Koh Rong, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Koh Rong, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Koh Rong for a long period, buying a home could be a good investment.
 Owning a property allows you to have full control over your living space, and you can potentially earn from it if property values increase over time.
 On the other hand, renting a home in Koh Rong offers more flexibility.
 It's a good option if you're not sure how long you'll be staying or if you prefer not to have the responsibilities that come with homeownership.
 Renting can also be more affordable in the short term, as it doesn't require a large upfront payment.
 It's also important to consider the local real estate market and legalities.
 In Cambodia, foreign ownership of property is restricted.
 Foreigners can't own land, but they can own buildings or apartments from the first floor up, provided the total foreign ownership in any one building doesn't exceed 70%.
 Before making a decision, it's advisable to seek advice from real estate professionals and legal experts familiar with the Cambodian property market.
-They can provide valuable insights into the pros and cons of buying versus renting in Koh Rong, as well as guide you through the process," said one expat who made the move to Koh Rong.
+They can provide valuable insights into the pros and cons of buying versus renting in Koh Rong, as well as guide you through the process," said one expat in Koh Rong.

 What cultural faux pas should I try to avoid making in Koh Rong?